Maria715/projectsoch/README.md

+# 🚨 IMPORTANT: Custom Domain Temporarily Disabled

+**Status**: This website is currently hosted on GitHub Pages at: https://maria715.github.io/projectsoch/

+**Custom Domain**: `projectsoch.eu` has been temporarily disabled due to DNS configuration issues.

+**To Access Your Website**: Use https://maria715.github.io/projectsoch/ until DNS is properly configured.

+---

 # Project Soch Website

 A modern, responsive website for Project Soch - a non-profit organization dedicated to empowering street kids and the transgender community through education, support, and opportunities.